 - The trustworthiness of qualitative research findings;

-- Appraising qualitative research;
+- Appraising qualitative research; and

-- Writing a qualitative research report.
+- Writing up qualitative work.

-Written Assignment: Written Assessment 1
+Written Assignment: Written Assignment 1

-Written Assignment: Written Assessment 2
+Written Assignment: Written Assignment 2

-Written Assignment: Written Assessment 3
+Written Assignment: Written Assignment 3

-Written Assignment: Written Tasks
+Written Assignment: Written Assignment 4

 Online 2 hour(s) per Week for Full Term